tbensky/Prolog-IDE/README.md

 * `http_shim.py` is the http shim that allows the browser to interface to SWI Prolog.
 When running, you can start up the IDE by typing `http://localhost:8080` in your web-browsers.
 Apache is not needed.

 * `prolog_ide.html` is the html file for the IDE.
 Do not load this using File->Open on your browser as it will not work. `http_shim.py` will read this and send it to your browser via the http request.

+# To do

+* Work on syntax highlighting in codemirror.